That may sound very basic, but there are businesses out there whose “website” is Facebook or Yelp.

 Good hosting company | Tip 2

 If the domain is done, the best hosting company should be the 2nd factor to consider to have smooth website setup.
-You need to plan carefully what type of site you want to have inorder to save time and resources.
+You need to carefully plan what type of site you want to have to save time and resources.
 Think of these if you are looking for a hosting company:

 - If you only have a blog, you need a basic plan with low bandwidth and web space.
 You don’t need high requirements of hosting which will save you money.